 Data migration between channel managers is complicated as most providers only allow you to export a limited amount of information if you’re trying to leave them.
-Hence, it is even more essential to pay great attention to choosing who you decide to go with.
-This will ensure that you can build your business on a safe base.
-It will give you confidence that the gathered information is systematised and won’t be lost in the long run.
+Hence, it is even more essential to pay great attention to who you decide to go with.
+This will ensure that you can build your business on a safe and solid base.
+It will give you confidence that the collected information is systematised and won’t be lost in the long run.

-Which Provider of Rental Channel Manager Software Is the Right One for Me?
+Which Rental Channel Manager Software Provider Is the Right One for You?

 If you’ve decided to start using hospitality management software, make sure to look into every claim in detail.
-This way, you ensure that it does what it says on the tin and the way you want it to.
+This way, you ensure it does what it says on the tin and how you want it to.

 Figure out how much time using one is going to save you.
-Calculate how much you are going to be able to save in OTA commissions.
+Calculate how much you are going to save in OTA commissions.
 Finally, look at their pricing.
 See if it makes sense as good value for money rather than absolute cost.
-You don’t want to regret it further down the line!
+You don’t want to regret it further down the road!